Tatarskaya Slabada: Geography

-It is located on the low left bank of Svislach and was settled by Lipka Tatars from the 15th century (first settlement recorded in 1428) to mid-20th century.
-It consisted of mainly wooden 1- and 2-storey wooden houses surrounded by lush gardens (local Tatars historically were main suppliers of vegetables and fruit for local markets).
-The only tall building of the area was a local mosque (Minski Myachet; Мiнская мячэць).
+The settlement consisted mainly of wooden one- and two-storey houses surrounded by gardens.
+Local Tatars were the main suppliers of vegetables and fruit for Minsk's markets.
+The only tall building was a local mosque (Minski Myachet; Мiнская мячэць).

-History
+Destruction

-Tatarskaya Slabada was devastated during the World War II.
-During Minsk's postwar reconstruction, a large part of the settlement (including the mosque) was destroyed to provide land for Parkavaya Mahistral avenue (later Praspekt Masherava, currently Praspekt Peramozhtsaǔ).
-Now the area is constructed of high-rise office and residential buildings from the 1960s-1980s.
-The traditional residents (Lipka Tatars) have been dispersed across the city and no longer have a cultural settlement area.
+Tatarskaya Slabada was devastated during World War II.
+During postwar reconstruction, a large part of the settlement, including the mosque, was demolished to clear land for Parkavaya Mahistral avenue (later Praspekt Masherava, now Praspekt Peramozhtsau).
+The area is now occupied by high-rise office and residential buildings from the 1960s to the 1980s.
+The traditional Lipka Tatar residents were dispersed across the city and no longer have a cultural settlement area.